 Guastavino scholars in the United States have created a major traveling exhibition titled "Palaces for the People: Guastavino and America’s Great Public Spaces".
-An engaging and interactive exhibit is open at the Boston Public Library through February 24, 2013.
+An engaging and interactive exhibit opened at the Boston Public Library in September 2012.
+The exhibition traveled to the National Building Museum in 2013.

-The exhibition will travel to the National Building Museumand open to the public March 16, 2013.
-The exhibition will then be on view at the Museum of the City of New York beginning in early 2014.
+The exhibition will be on view at the Museum of the City of New York from March to September 2014.
 "Palaces for the People" has been made possible in part by a major grant from the National Endowment for the Humanities.

 While no english language manuals of timbrel vault construction exist, MIT student Michael Ramage spent a weekend building a small vault of his own.
 Is a new treatise forthcoming?
 See a few of his photos, a documentary text and a movie to find out what he learned about the process.